 In this exercise, you will create a chart within your PowerPoint presentation and revise the default datasheet with your own custom data.

-Before You Begin: Download the student exercise files from the Student Resource Center (labyrinthelab. com/office19) and determine your file storage location before beginning this exercise.
+Before You Begin: Download the student exercise files from your eLab course or the Student Resource Center (labyrinthelab.com/office19) and determine your file storage location before beginning this exercise.